 UK-based paper artist Lisa Lloyd builds dazzling birds, floral arrangements, and feasts from multi-colored layers of precisely cut paper.
 Her three-dimensional works are most often inspired by naturally occurring colors and patterns, which is apparent in the geometric shapes and layered textures found in her works’ feathers, scales, and wings.
 Recently two of her creations were featured at Milan Design Week as a part of a Wunderkammer curated by CASAfacile magazine.
-You can see more of Lloyd’s paper sculptures and design work for brands such as Asahi, Elle Decor Italia, Grolsch, Disney, and the BBC on her website and Instagram. (via Lustik)
+You can see more of Lloyd’s paper sculptures and design work for brands such as Asahi, Elle Decor Italia, Grolsch, Disney, and the BBC on her website and Instagram.

 Do stories and artists like this matter to you?
-Become a Colossal Member and support independent arts publishing.
-Join a community of like-minded readers who are passionate about contemporary art, help support our interview series, gain access to partner discounts, and much more.
+Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
+You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!